isomerpages/moe-tmjc/_useful-links/Canteen Vendors.md

 7)	Both the stall holder and stall assistant must complete and pass the Basic Food Hygiene Certificate, approved by the Workforce Development Agency (WDA)<br>
 8)	Prior experience in school catering will be an advantage.

-Application Procedures
+<u>**Application Procedures**</u><br>
 Interested applicant may obtain the application form from the school’s General Office or download it from the TMJC website at https://www.tmjc.moe.edu.sg/

-The Application Form must be duly completed and accompanied with the following documents:
+The Application Form must be duly completed and accompanied with the following documents:<br>
-1. Photocopy of NRIC (front and back)
+1)	Photocopy of NRIC (front and back)<br>
-2. One recent passport-sized photograph (colour)
+2)	One recent passport-sized photograph (colour)<br>
-3. Proposed daily menu and pricelist.
+3)	Proposed daily menu and pricelist.<br>
-4. Photocopies of relevant certifications and experiences
+4)	Photocopies of relevant certifications and experiences

 Please submit the completed form with the relevant supporting documents to the school, preferably by hand.
-If you are mailing out the application form, please ensure that your application will reach the school by the closing date – Friday 27 Oct 2023 at 5.00 pm.
-Late or incomplete applications will not be considered.
+If you are mailing out the application form, please ensure that your application will reach the school by the closing date – **<u>Friday 27 Oct 2023 at 5.00 pm.**</u> Late or incomplete applications will not be considered.

-TAMPINES MERIDIAN JUNIOR COLLEGE
+TAMPINES MERIDIAN JUNIOR COLLEGE<br>
-21 Pasir Ris Street 71
+21 Pasir Ris Street 71<br>
-Singapore 518799
+Singapore 518799<br>
-Attention: Ms Sarah Ee, Administration Manager
+Attention: Ms Sarah Ee, Administration Manager<br>
-Tel: 6349360
+Tel: 6349 3660<br>

 Only shortlisted applicants will be called up for an interview session.
 A basic food-sampling session, at applicant’s expense, may be requested by the school.

-Successful applicant is required to apply for a food stall licence from the Singapore Food Agency (SFA) and must be able to commence operation of the stall from Monday 8 January 2024.
+Successful applicant is required to apply for a food stall licence from the Singapore Food Agency (SFA) and must be able to commence operation of the stall from <u>**Monday 8 January 2024**.</u>